Palm Springs Unified School District

 The Palm Springs Unified School District, or PSUSD, is one of three public education governing bodies in the Coachella Valley desert region of Southern California.
 PSUSD governs the western half of the valley; the Coachella Valley Unified School District and Desert Sands Unified School District oversee communities in the eastern half.
 Administrative offices are located in Palm Springs.
 The PSUSD was established in 1958 from the Palm Springs Public Schools, later included Palm Springs High School in the 1960s.

 Summary

 PSUSD employs more than 2000 administrators, certificated staff and classified staff.
-More than 23,000 students are enrolled in sixteen elementary schools, four middle schools, four high schools and a continuation high school.
-Preschools, Head Start programs and adult education are covered as well.
+More than 23,000 students are enrolled in sixteen elementary schools, five middle schools, four high schools and a continuation high school.
+In addition, the district provides Preschools, Head Start programs, charter schools, and adult education.

 The district covers the following communities: